How To Prepare For MCAT

 Jamie DeTrinidad, Senior Associate Director of Admissions, has been with AUC since 2012.
 Below, she shares some advice on the MCAT that she's learned over her admissions career.
 Feel free to send Jamie an email at [email protected].

 How does one study for the MCAT?
 The simple answer is that there really isn’t a simple answer.
-Whether you team up with a study partner, assemble a group, go it alone, or invest in a professional test preparation course depends on your personal learning style and budget.
+Whether you team up with a study partner, assemble a group, go at it alone, or invest in a professional test preparation course depends on your personal learning style and budget.

 The key is to devise a study strategy that feels right to you.
 That’s something only you can do.